PureRank: A parameter-free recursive importance measure for network nodes: Method: PureRank as a parameter-free RDI-based importance measure

 \begin{rem} The uniqueness of $\vc{\lambda}_{R_k}$ follows from the irreducibility of $\vc{P}_{R_k}$ (see, e.g., \cite[Theorems~3.2.6 and 3.2.8]{Brem20}). \end{rem}

-\begin{rem} Avrachenkov et al.~\cite{Avra10} proposed four centralities for the transient class (which they refer to as the extended strongly connected component), one of which is equivalent to the local importance vector $\vc{\lambda}_T$ (see \cite[Definition 1]{Avra10}).
-However, their analysis focused on{\it local} centrality within the transient class and did not discuss a {\it global} centrality that accounts for connections between the transient class and other classes. \end{rem}
+\begin{rem} Avrachenkov et al.~\cite{Avra10} proposed four centralities for the transient class (which they refer to as the extended SCC), one of which is equivalent to the local importance vector $\vc{\lambda}_T$ (see \cite[Definition~1]{Avra10}).
+However, their analysis focused on {\it local} centrality within the transient class and did not discuss a {\it global} centrality that accounts for connections between the transient class and other classes. \end{rem}